The right’s long march through Parliament

 The influence of right-wing forces in Parliament is also visible in the formal and informal technical and committee meetings that drive much of the policymaking.

-In committees such as the ones on Civil Liberties and Justice and Home Affairs, MEPs are much more inclined to take right-wing positions, an aide working with PfE said, whereas on single market, banking and financial regulation files, the EPP cannot build with the right.
+In committees such as those on Civil Liberties and Justice and Home Affairs, MEPs are much more inclined to take right-wing positions, an aide working with PfE said, whereas on single market, banking and financial regulation files, the EPP cannot sync with the right.

 “Both PfE and ESN are often perceived as acting in bad faith, as incapable of understanding the culture of compromise, poorly acquainted with how EU institutions actually function and operating with a distorted conception of the Union,” the PfE aide said.